jgodfrey324/jgodfrey324/README.md

 ### Full-stack development (link soon) 💖 // Competitive weightlifter // Will support cats in costumes 🐱 // Aspiring game dev

-Have a game you need volunteers for, or just someone to help with planning or debugging?
+Have a game you need volunteers for, or just want someone to help with planning or debugging?
 Contact me! -->
 * https://wellfound.com/u/jenna-godfrey-2
 * https://www.linkedin.com/in/jenna-godfrey-6ba51b107/